emilieg/knowledge/angular-routing.md

               templateUrl: '/form.html',
               controller: 'formCtrl'
               })
->My first instinct was to  inject $http into the config and use it like:
+>My first instinct was to  inject $http into the config and use it like this:
 >

       templateUrl: function($route){